A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

 Being a guest of a popular podcast can put you in front of their (typically large) audience and help you grow brand recognition and awareness.

-For truly going an extra mile with raising your brand awareness, aim for being memorable and nothing sticks to the collective and individual memory as a good, compelling story.
+For truly going the extra mile with raising your brand awareness, aim for being memorable and nothing sticks to the collective and individual memory as a good, compelling story.

 As John Bates, Executive Speaking Success and Business Coaching CEO, explains: "If you can’t properly convey a story then your products are not going to appeal to your audience."